 Basically, it can help me know where to focus my efforts to find the exact connection.

 Does DNA Painter store my DNA information?

 Your DNA information or file is not stored on DNA Painter.
 In fact, you never upload your DNA file or any other file that contains sensitive information.

 All of the information stored on the site is entered by you and only contains the data that you enter in relation to particular DNA segments.
 This can include ethnicity data corresponding to specific DNA segments, if you are a 23andMe user and have uploaded your ethnicity segment data to the site.

 In order to use DNA Painter, the first step is to create a profile, which will generally be of the person who took the DNA test.
 I have profiles for myself, my mother, my father, and my paternal grandmother.

 Once you have created profiles, you then choose a relatively close cousin match to “paint” into your profile.
 It’s best if you already know which side of the family a few cousins match you on to help you figure out which copies of your chromosomes are paternal and maternal.

 You just copy and paste the information into the “paint” tool (in the image below, the information was copied and pasted from Gedmatch):

 How much does DNA Painter cost?

 I hope that this post gave you a quick overview of DNA Painter as a tool for painting your DNA segments on your chromosomes.
-I am considering doing a more complete “how-to” tutorial on the topic, if there is interest.
+If you are interested in a more complete “how-to” tutorial, you can click on the post below: